GamingImortal/pythonGame/README.md

-Its a game Im making using python ,its about a bouncing ball dodging fire meteors in spa ce
+Its a game I made using python ,its about a bouncing ball dodging fire meteors in spa ce